brocaar/chirpstack-application-server/docs/api.md

-    "exp": 1257894000,             // the unix time when the token expires "admin": false,                // admin users have access to all api methods and resources "apis": ["Node.Get"],          // list of api methods the user has access to "apps": ["temp-sensors"],      // list of application names the user has access to "nodes": ["*"]                 // list of node names the user has access to }
+    "exp": 1257894000,             // the unix time when the token expires "admin": false,                // admin users have access to all api methods and resources "apis": ["Node.Get"],          // list of api methods the user has access to "apps": ["123"],               // list of application IDs the user has access to "nodes": ["*"]                 // list of nodes (DevEUIs) the user has access to }
 ```